 Health care is readily available throughout Italy, but standards can vary significantly.
 Public hospitals tend to be less impressive the further south you travel.
 Pharmacists (farmacisti) can give you valuable advice and sell over-the-counter medication for minor illnesses.
 They can also advise you when more-specialised help is required and point you in the right direction.
 In major cities you are likely to find English-speaking doctors or a translator service available.

 Pharmacies generally keep the same hours as other shops, closing at night and on Sundays.
-However, a handful remain open on a rotation basis (farmacie di turno) for emergency purposes.
+A handful, however, remain open on a rotation basis (farmacie di turno) for emergency purposes.
 These are usually listed in newspapers.
-Closed pharmacies display a list of the nearest ones open.
+Closed pharmacies display a list of the nearest open ones.